-- Open the exterior panel of the R.H. side coach main electrical compartment in order to get access to the voltage regulator; - Unscrew the electrical cable connectors: - Unscrew the voltage regulator unit; - Install a new voltage regulator by reversing the procedure.
+- Open the main power compartment door in order to get access to the voltage regulator; - Unscrew the electrical cable connectors;

+- Unscrew the voltage regulator unit; - Install a new voltage regulator by reversing the procedure.

 Caution: Place the battery main disconnect switch to "OFF" position.